andlabs/reallymine/OXUF943SEnotes.md

 0x46000000 might be the location of the USB communication ports 0x1B8B0 might be the function that actually performs reading 0x1B854 might be the function that actually performs writing

+the incredibly massive function starting at 0xF9E8 seems to be responsible for ALL bulk transfers; it has the CBW and latter CSW code in it, for instance
 ```